Kirimson/launch/README.md

 - `touch folderName/fileName.qry www.website.com/search?q=${}`

 Notes:
+- ${} in a .qry files link will be replaced by whatever is after the shorthand when ran
 - if no file extension is provided, file will be a .lnk
 - if no content is provided, content will default to '#'